DragonL40/logseq/pages/Visual Design.md

 - ![Week 4- Visual Design.pdf](../assets/Week_4-_Visual_Design_1631653342821_0.pdf)
-- Costume can situate you in
+- Costume can situate you in the setting